danielfoxp2/phone_billing/api_documentation.md

 The Id must be uniq for each call record.

-The call_id need to be a pair of call records consisting in a call record of type `start` with a call_id number and a call record of type `end` with the same call_id.
+The call_id need to be a pair of call records consisting in a call record of type `start` with a call_id number and a call record of type `end` with the same call_id number.

 Below are described error messages for each duplicity validation of call records.